HarveyBenjen/BlockchainAdventure/README.md

 1. Always PULL the most recent version of the 'master' before making any changes

-2. Make sure no one else is working on a Class before starting editing it!
+2. Make sure no one else is working on a Class before starting to edit it!

 3. PUSH your changes online regularly (at the end of a small task, ex: create moving platform)